nodejs/node/doc/api/module.md

   is a package, the package's root `package.json`; when a relative or unresolved, the closest `package.json` to the `specifier`.

 > **Caveat**: Do not use this to try to determine module format.
-There are many things effecting
+There are many things affecting
 > that determination; the `type` field of package.json is the _least_ definitive (ex file extension
-> superceeds it, and a loader hook superceeds that).
+> supercedes it, and a loader hook supercedes that).

 > **Caveat**: This currently leverages only the built-in default resolver; if
-> [`resolve` customization hooks][resolve hook] are registered, they will not effect the resolution.
+> [`resolve` customization hooks][resolve hook] are registered, they will not affect the resolution.
 > This may change in the future.

 ```text